lr42/gentle/roadmap.md

 - [ ] Add a command line option to allow the user to specify which level of logging to show in the terminal.
 - [ ] Make the program run on start-up/login.
-- [ ] Show a intro wizard on first run.
-Introduce the glow box and allow moving it to wherever the user would like.
-(Introducing the glow box is an idea from Matt.)
 - [ ] Show a tool tip over the glow box which indicates which break this is for.
 Make this optional.
 (From Matt.)
 - [ ] Add a progress bar to the break screens.
+- [ ] Make the text font size of items on the break screen adjust automatically to fill the space that they exist in.
+I've got a Python script in my extras folder where I was experimenting with this, but set it aside in the interest of time, so I shouldn't have to start completely from scratch.
+- [x] Add a notification sound to indicate when the break is done.
 - [x] Show a skip break button on the short break screen.
 (From Matt.)
 Make this optional, possibly with the default to off.